Asso-MO5/virtual_micral_n/BUILD.md

 ## Externals

-The external dependencies are located in the `extern/` sub-folder and rely on git submodules.
+The external dependencies are located in the `extern/` sub-folder and rely on *git submodules*.

 ### Not using Git